-The official Christmas and New Year holidays in Russia last from 31 December to 10 January.
+The official Russian Christmas and New Year holidays last from 31 December to 10 January.
 People go to the midnight services, and special Christmas food includes cakes, pies, and meat dumplings.
 However, The New Year celebrations are still very important to Russians, when Father Frost, or Ded Moroz, brings presents to children (accompanied by his grandaughter Snegurochka).

-The Story of Babushka
+The story of Babushka

 Once in a small Russian town there lived a women called Babushka.
 Babushka always had work to do sweeping, polishing, dusting and cleaning.
 Her house was the best kept, most tidy house in the whole village.
-Her garden was beautiful and her cooking was wonderful.
+Her garden was also beautiful and her cooking was wonderful.